-Purim (which means “Lots” in Persian) is one of the most festive and joyous occasions of the year.
+Purim (which means “Lots” in Persian) is one of the most festive and joyous occasions of the year, and it starts tonight!
 Are you ready for this raucous celebration of the story of Esther?
 As always, we’ve got you covered with this handy checklist.

 - Hamantaschen — In Ashkenazi Jewish homes, it’s customary to eat these 3-cornered pastries filled with jams, chocolate, nutella or other types of filling.
 The triangular pastry could symbolize Haman’s 3-cornered hat.
 Meanwhile, Mizrahi Jews traditionally bake ma’amouls, cookies stuffed with nuts or dates.

 - Megillah or “Scroll” (i.e., the Book of Esther) — One of the mitzvot (commandments) of Purim is reading the Megillah, the Book of Esther, or hearing it read aloud.
 The Megillah is typically read from a scroll of parchment.

 - Grogger — Don’t forget to bring your grogger to the Megillah reading — you’ll need it to make noise whenever Haman’s name is mentioned.